 Most tracks were recorded "live" with only a few overdubs, but they all enjoyed themselves immeasurably.
 The tracks were mixed, but there wasn't really any intention of releasing the product commerically, despite the strength of the material contained therein.
 Until now...

 I'll comment first on the DTG tracks first.
 This is about as far from Mott The Hoople as you're going to get.
 The style is very mid-60's beat/pop.
 The performance is strong and clear, since these tracks were recorded almost "live" in the studio.
 A press release at the time stated that both mono and stereo copies of the LP would be available.
 However, no stereo copies have ever been sighted.
 The master tapes for this LP have disappeared (three years searching proved fruitless), but happily Campbell Devine was able to supply a mint LP which was used for this CD.
 Sound quality is therefore excellent.

 The Silence tracks are very good indeed.
 Pete Watts reverts to playing lead guitar, and he plays a blinder, also supplying some strong backing vocals.
 Buff's drumming is as strong as ever, and Patrick Brooke's vocals are clear and strong, despite having to lay down "guide" vocals as well as the real thing.

-Sleeve notes are by Campbell Devine lavish and informative.
-Unless you invest in the MTH box set, this is your only opportunity to hear Stan ("the Sinatra of beat" as he was known in Italy) sing.
-However, given that the music is somewhat removed from MTH I'll give this CD a "for completists only" tag.
+Sleeve notes by Campbell Devine are lavish and informative.
+Unless you invest in the Mott The Hoople box set, this is your only opportunity to hear Stan ("the Sinatra of beat" as he was known in Italy) sing.
+However, given that the music is somewhat removed from Mott The Hoople I'll give this CD a "for completists only" tag.